In this article

 Number of compartments: One | Labels: None | Access: Twist-off

-When Strategist associate editor Jenna Milliner-Waddell spoke to Gina Anderson, senior manager of communications for the Leading Hotels of the World, for a story on the best toiletry bottles, she brought up a hodgepodge of items she travels with.
-Included was a Sephora travel set with a 20-ml silicone jar she uses “for small amounts of pills — throw in a few Advil instead of taking a whole bottle,” she says.
-If you’re not looking for a whole travel set, we found a pack of three 20-ml silicone jars that are very similar.
-An added benefit is that since these are silicone-based instead of plastic, your pills won’t rattle or wear down as much — a conundrum that one reader has asked us about before.
+When Strategist associate editor Jenna Milliner-Waddell spoke to Gina Anderson, senior manager of communications for the Leading Hotels of the World, for a story on the best toiletry bottles, Anderson brought up a hodgepodge of items she travels with.
+Included was a Sephora travel set with a 20-milliliter silicone jar she uses “for small amounts of pills — throw in a few Advil instead of taking a whole bottle.”
+Because that set is currently out of stock, we found a pack of three 20-milliliter silicone and three 10-milliliter plastic jars that are very similar.
+An added benefit is that with the silicone jars, your pills won’t rattle or wear down as much — a conundrum that one reader asked us about before.

 Number of compartments: One | Labels: None | Access: Twist-off